ylefay/NMT_SparqlDatalog/README.md

 The extension of the files containing KB tags is ".br" for brackets.

-## /utils/: Contains important utilitaries functions, with datalog and sparql preprocessing/tokenization and inverse preprocessing functions as well as the KB simplification script.
+## /utils/: Contains important useful functions, with Datalog and SPARQL preprocessing/tokenization and inverse preprocessing functions as well as the KB simplification script.